 The Company has, and will continue to have, a significant amount of indebtedness.
-As of December 31, 2022, the Company had Notes and 2080 Hybrid Notes outstanding.
+As of December 31, 2023, the Company had Notes, 2080 Hybrid Notes and 2083 Hybrid Notes outstanding.
 The Company has access to its Revolving Credit Facility, as well as two demand credit facilities.
 The Notes and the Revolving Credit Facility are senior unsecured obligations.
-To support our ESG goals, the Company transitioned the Revolving Credit Facility into a sustainability-linked Revolving Credit Facility in the second quarter of 2021.
+To support its ESG goals, the Company transitioned the Revolving Credit Facility into a sustainability-linked Revolving Credit Facility in the second quarter of 2021.
 The Company also has operating lease commitments with respect to office leases, rail cars, vehicles, field buildings, tankage and various equipment that expire with initial or remaining terms in excess of one year.